makersall/toolkit/pages/70-civic/30-applying-lessons.html.md

 As they gradually gained some confidence around the idea of being tool makers as well as tool users, they would also be asked to start having discussions, brainstorming sessions, and story circles around questions such as:

-- Imagine this system was designed for people you know who spent most of their lives working with their hands and feel uncomfortable/nervous about the idea of making a living from coding.
+- Imagine this system was designed for people you know who spent most of their lives working with their hands and feel uncomfortable or nervous about the idea of making a living from coding.
 Tell me a story about what it would be like to use this system if it had been designed from the ground up by everyday folks who were used to working with their hands?
 - Suppose the people who built this system wanted home care workers to become augmented/virtual reality "power users."
 Tell me some stories about how they would use it and what their experience would be when they first got started, as they began to become skilled, etc.?
 Next, imagine there's a way they can make some money on the side through what they create.
 What might that look like?
 What are some values we might want to design it around?
-What are some issues you think such a market/system might need to overcome?
+What are some issues you think such a market or system might need to overcome?

 By the end of the class, those who want to continue should be able to start meeting on their own as a group (a.k.a. a Band of Brothers and Sisters).
-Their group could not only begin to get help from but also begin to help others through a network of other folks around the country who've gone through a similar experience and who -- with occasional help from world-class techies from around the globe --  have been helping to shape the path people take to keep improving their skills.
+Their group could get and provide assistance to others through a network of other folks around the country who've gone through a similar experience and who -- with occasional help from world-class techies from around the globe --  have been helping to shape the path people take to keep improving their skills.
 Perhaps a few of them will decide to help teach the next set of workshops.
 And perhaps their group will join others in their community and in other communities in helping to begin building the equivalent of Extension Services for emerging tech and begin having conversations about how we might begin to shape the emerging tech economy so that every community would benefit.

 <br/>Next: [How Emerging Tech Will Transform Our Economy Over The Next 20-30 Years](40-et-economy.html)